SCOPE OF THIS CHAPTER

 - Following discussion with the child's social worker and/or relevant senior manager from the local authority.

 If any serious incident occurs or the Police are called, the child's social worker must be notified without delay and will then notify the relevant senior manager within the local authority and arrange for a full report to be made of the incident and actions taken.
-The Regulatory Authority must also be notified.
+The Regulatory Authority (Ofsted) must also be notified.

 Residential staff please refer to Derby Children's Homes Procedures Manual.